Christmas in Nepal – Celebration 2024/2025

 Christmas 2024/2025

 Christmas is an international festival.
-People almost around the country celebrate Christmas.
-Every year for Christmas in Nepal. people gather together during this festival and celebrate it with family and friends.
-But this year 2020 during the pandemic many of us are in lockdown.
+People almost around the country celebrate Christmas—every year, Christmas in Nepal.
+People gather together during this festival and celebrate it with family and friends.
+But this year, 2020, during the pandemic, many of us are in lockdown.
 The risk of coronavirus is all around the world.
-The entire world is suffering from this virus.
-Many people around the world have lost their life due to this disease.
-On the other hand, we should also celebrate our festival and save our culture.
-During this crucial time, we must be careful while celebrating the festival.
-The government has prohibited public gatherings and celebrating festivals.
+The world as a whole is suffering from this virus.
+Many people around the world have lost their lives due to this disease.

 Things to do during Christmas in Nepal